umarajero/umarajero/README.md

 - 👋 Hi, I’m Umar Baba Lawal
-- 👀 I’m interested in Web Design and programming in genearal especial python
+- 👀 I’m interested in Web Development and programming in genearal, especially python
-- 🌱 I’m currently adding more value to my existing web devlopment skills
+- 🌱 I’m currently adding more value to my existing web development skills
-- 💞️ I’m looking to collaborate on professional platforms to meet pros around the world
+- 💞️ I’m looking to collaborate on professional platforms and to meet with pros around the world
 - 📫 You can reach me on linkin
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...